daniel-ferradal-marquez/single-file-httpd.conf/README.md

 * I consider most configurations out there for tutorials can be misguiding.

-* Here I just pretend to define a basic template configuration with every basic need within a single configuration file being also "production ready" at the same time for example, including most security considerations.
+* Here I just pretend to define a basic template configuration with every basic need within a single configuration file being also "production ready" at the same time, for example, including most security considerations regarding SSL and permissions.

-* The aim for this are newbies and people who work on their own projects but this can be used for much more.
+* The aim for this are newbies and people who work on their own projects but this can serve as a starting template for much more.

 * Unlike many other default configurations out there this one is meant to be used (or nearly) right away, without being filled with comments everywhere and straight to the point, full info is meant to be extracted directly from the official docs instead of random and probably misguiding tutorials out there or instead offereing a cluttered configuration here.